jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 4.4.
 Spain's university staffing

-Finally, all the specificities of the teaching-and-research positions in the universities of Spain are dealt with in this vertical module.
+Finally, all the specificities of the teaching-and-research positions in the universities of Spain are dealt with in this vertical module, which is a working progress.